Integrating Nftables rules into Syzkaller

 Syzkaller is almost ready to start fuzzing our systems, it only requires a config file to keep track of our custom paths and preferences.
 Below are the most important bits of the config template:

-• workdir: syzkaller’s output folder,
+- workdir: syzkaller’s output folder,

-• kernel_obj: path to the kernel build directory,
+- kernel_obj: path to the kernel build directory,

-• image: Linux rootfs used by QEMU,
+- image: Linux rootfs used by QEMU,

-• vm.kernel: path the the bzImage.
+- vm.kernel: path of the bzImage.

 Additional options:

-• enable_syscalls: array of syscalls to fuzz: nftables requires the socket$nl_netfilter and sendmsg$NFT_BATCH syscalls,
+- enable_syscalls: array of syscalls to fuzz: nftables requires the socket$nl_netfilter and sendmsg$NFT_BATCH syscalls,

-• cover_filters: only collect coverage from specific functions or files, expressed via regex,
+- cover_filters: only collect coverage from specific functions or files, expressed via regex,

-• suppressions: exclude certain uninteresting crash reports.
+- suppressions: exclude certain uninteresting crash reports.

 An example config file might look something like this: